jbakse/compform_site/content/text/index.md

 {% js-lab "sketches/tracery_example.js" %}

+Here is the same generator, created using [RiTa](http://rednoise.org/rita/) instead of Tracery.
+RiTa is a javascript library for working with natural language.
+It includes a context-free grammar parser, a Markov chain generator, and other natural language tools.

+{% js-lab "sketches/rita_example.js" %}

 ### Marquee Maker

-HTML is text, so Tracery can generate HTML!
+HTML is text, so CFGs can generate HTML!

 {% js-lab "sketches/tracery_html.js" %}